Daryll-Ann

-Daryll-Ann was a Dutch rock band stemming from Ermelo, Netherlands.
+Daryll-Ann is a Dutch rock band stemming from Ermelo, Netherlands.
 Between 1992 and 2004 the band released six studio albums, plus one live album.
 Daryll-Ann was the first signing of Dutch label Excelsior Recordings.

 History

 Early days (1988–1991)

 In the summer break of 1988 four high school students – Jelle and Coen Paulusma, Jeroen Vos and Frank van der Bij – decided to form a band.
 Before long Anne Soldaat joined the fold and rounded out the line-up.
 They took the name Daryll-Ann, based on a character that appeared in the American television show Hill Street Blues.
 At this stage the band drew its influences from punk records and songs by The Cure.

 After the band members graduated from high school, they separately moved to Utrecht and Amsterdam to continue their studies.
 Still the band managed to record a first EP on the small Kelt label.
 It was received well by various music reviewers.